-Balsamic roasted brussels sprouts are the TASTIEST way to enjoy brussels sprouts.
-With crispy peels and toasty, caramlized bits!
+Balsamic roasted brussels sprouts are the TASTIEST way to enjoy them.
+With crispy peels and toasty, caramelized bits!

-Today we’re talking roasted brussels sprouts, which is my favorite way to enjoy them!
+Today we're talking about roasting them, which is my favorite way to enjoy them!
 Crispy, caramelized, and oh so delish.

 Don't forget to pin this post to save it for later!

 - you can have them ready quickly for weeknight dinners

 - they get crispy peels, and toasty and caramelized parts

 I see a lot of roasted brussels sprouts recipes calling for a 425°F oven, but for this recipe, we're going even higher...to 450°F!

 A hot oven helps you get those crispy, flaky peels, and helps caramelization happen on the surface of the sprouts as well.

 - trim ends and cut sprouts in half